How to View the CSS of an Elementor Page

 Method 1: Browser Developer Tools (Best for Inspecting Any Element)

 This method works in Chrome, Firefox, Edge, and Safari.
-It gives you live inspection of any element on the page.
+It gives you live inspection of any element on the page and requires no Elementor Pro.

 - Right-click on the element you want to inspect on the live page or inside Elementor’s preview.